jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![CODE button](/tutorials/jazzeditor/images/bm-code-button.png)

-Your new project opens in the Web IDE.
-This page contains a lot of useful information that you can review later.
+Your new project opens in the web IDE.
+The project page contains useful information that you can review later.
 To check the status of the application, click **BUILD & DEPLOY**.

 ![Web IDE](/tutorials/jazzeditor/images/orion.png)